 Bustling Savignyplatz and Kantstraße and Knesebeckstraße with their many cafés, restaurants, shops, theaters, cinemas and galleries can also be easily reached.

 Public transport connections: The main campus enjoys excellent public transport connections.
-It can be reached by metro, S-Bahn and bus.
-Hauptbahnhof, Berlin's largest mainline railway station, is just two stops away by S-Bahn and the famous Zoo station with its mainline as well S-Bahn and metro services a mere one stop.
+It can be reached by metro (Ernst-Reuter-Platz), S-Bahn (Zoologischer Garten and Tiergarten) and bus (Ernst-Reuter-Platz).
+Hauptbahnhof, Berlin's largest mainline railway station, is just two stops away by S-Bahn and the famous Zoo station with its mainline as well as S-Bahn and metro services a mere one stop.

 If you're looking for a specific building, please use our interactive campus map.